Filipinos with a working visa in Korea are under EPS (Employment Permit System).

 - The POEA will submit all the applications to HRD Korea.

 - There’s no agency for EPS.
-All the transactions must be done in the premise of POEA Manila.
+All the transactions must be done on the premise of POEA Manila.

 4. Register to EPS (eps.go.kr)

 - Check the POEA website if you are listed for a one-week training and contract signing in POEA Manila.